zjnolen/PopGLen/docs/config.md

     - `maxdepth:` When calculating individual depth, sites with depth higher than this will be binned to this value.
 Should be fine for most to leave at `1000`. (integer, [docs](http://www.popgen.dk/angsd/index.php/Depth))
-    - `rmtrans:` Removes transitions using ANGSD, effectively removing them from downstream analyses.
-This is useful for removing DNA damage from analyses, and will automatically set the appropriate ANGSD flags (i.e. using `-noTrans 1` for SAF files and `-rmTrans 1` for Beagle files.)
     - `mindepthind:` Individuals with sequencing depth below this value at a position will be treated as having no data at that position by ANGSD.
       ANGSD defaults to 1 for this.
 Note that this can be separately set for individual heterozygosity estimates with `mindepthind_heterozygosity`
-      below. (integer, `-setMinDepthInd` option in ANGSD)
+      below. (integer, `-setMinDepthInd` option in ANGSD) (INT)
     - `minind_dataset:` Used to fill the `-minInd` option for any dataset wide ANGSD outputs (like Beagles for PCA/Admix).
 Should be a floating point value between 0 and 1 describing what proportion of the dataset must have data at a site to include it in the output.
+(FLOAT)
     - `minind_pop:` Used to fill the `-minInd` option for any population level ANGSD outputs (like SAFs or Beagles for ngsF-HMM).
 Should be a floating point value between 0 and 1 describing what proportion of the population must have data at a site to include it in the output.
+(FLOAT)
+    - `rmtrans:` Removes transitions using ANGSD, effectively removing them from downstream analyses.
+This is useful for removing DNA damage from analyses, and will automatically set the appropriate ANGSD flags (i.e. using `-noTrans 1` for SAF files and `-rmTrans 1` for Beagle files.)
+      (`true`/`false`)
     - `extra:` Additional options to pass to ANGSD during genotype likelihood calculation at all times.
 This is primarily useful for adding BAM input filters.
 Note that `--remove_bads` and `-only_proper_pairs` are enabled